 Universities typically charge a fee for each official transcript a student requests and it can sometimes take up to two weeks to be sent.
 However, most students typically have access to an unofficial transcript or grade record for free through university online systems.
 To prevent application processing and review delays and to ensure that applying to the NanoJapan program does not present an undue financial hardship we only require unofficial transcripts at the time of initial application.

-If you are selected as a finalist for this program you will be required to submit a copy of your official transcript to the NanoJapan program in February.
+If you are selected as a NanoJapan Program participant, you will be required to submit a copy of your official transcript to the NanoJapan program.

-We recommend applicants wait to submit their application until January when their fall term grades have posted to their unofficial transcript.
+We recommend applicants wait to submit their application until January when, in most cases, your fall term grades will have posted to your unofficial transcript.
 This way the transcript will accurately reflect the classes you have already completed and the classes you are currently enrolled in for the sring term.

 NanoJapan applicants should submit a one-page resume in reverse chronological order.
 If you have not prepared a resume before you should schedule a meeting with an advisor at your university career center or attend one of their resume writing workshops.
 Your career center can provide recommendations, sample templates, and feedback on your resume to ensure it best reflects your academic, research, and professional experiences and achievements.
 If you have previously done academic research at either the high-school or university level be sure this is reflected in your resume.